fdifrison/java-persistence/README.md

 * if the update count is 0, it means that in the meantime the entity field 'title' was changed by others, so preventing a lost update

+### Explicit Optimistic locking modes

+In JPA, there are also optimistic locks that can be called explicitly but are not the default behaviour.

+* `LockModeType.OPTIMISTIC`: we want to check if the record we loaded is still the same by the time we are going to issue an update.
+Essentially, when the transaction commits, hibernate is going to check if the version of the record hasn't changed, if not an `OptimisticLockException` will be thrown.
+However, this only reduces the probability of a race condition (lost update) by shortening the window in which the race condition can happen since the application version check and the transaction commit are not atomic operation.
+One way to enforce the correct behaviour is to take a `LockModeType.PESSIMISTIC_READ` before issuing the update (e.g. I select a post in lock mode optimistic, create a new comment, and before committing the transaction I upgrade the lock on the post to pessimistic read, so that im sure that nothing can happen to the record until my transaction is committed).
+* `LockModeType.OPTISMISTIC_FORCE_INCREMENT`: hibernates always increase the entity version and perform a version check upon transaction commit, ensuring repeatable reads.
+This is how a subversion system works (git): every read needs to take a force increment lock, the first commit increases the version of the repository, if other commits come later they will be rejected (OptimisticLockException) and require a merge.
+* `LockModeType.PESSIMISTIC_FORCE_INCREMENT`: like the optimistic counterpart, but the first user that gets the lock will make others wait for the row level lock to be freed

+At the application level, different locking strategies can be mixed to create case-specific algorithm that, for example, avoids conflict in an entire root of tables (post, post_comment and post_comment_detail, for example).
+For example, Hibernate allows defining custom event listener that can be appended to the existing ones and tied to specific operations.

+**N.B. see Vlad `OptimisticLockingChildUpdatesRootVersionTest` for implementation info**

 ---

 # Connections